 This breach of contract case seeking to have the court void the state's conveyance of the No Name Bay parcel to the Trust was decided in favor of DNR and the Trust.
 An appeal by SEACC to the Alaska Supreme Court was decided in FY2021.
 The Supreme Court agreed with SEACC's arguments that the Trust's holding of No Name Bay violated HB 201 and that the state had provided inadequate notice of the land exchange.
 The case was remanded back to the Superior Court to fashion a remedy.
 On remand, SEACC and the Superior Court supported the parcel being conveyed to the United States Forest Service (USFS) pursuant to the Alaska Mental Health Land Exchange Act of 2017.
 The conveyance of No Name Bay parcel to the USFS was completed August 30, 2021, with the exception of a 54-acre island, Lot 10.
 The state of Alaska has agreed to purchase Lot 10 from the Trust at the appraised fair market value.
-The sale of Lot 10 is complete.
-Legal fees in the amount of \$68,000 were awarded to SEACC and will be split by AMHTA, TLO, and DNR.
-The timing of the payment and the split between the parties is not yet known.
+The Trust Land Office is drafting a best interest decision to dispose of Lot 10 through a negotiated land sale to the state of Alaska to satisfy the 2021 Supreme Court decision.
+The Trust could still be liable for a portion of the attorney fees, if the court awards attorney fees to SEACC.